This list of the best Christmas books for kids includes meaningful, heartwarming, and funny selections you’ll want to read every year!

 I love this set because it comes with small wooden characters that make up a little Nativity set that is safe for little hands.
 The characters match those in the book.
 We “hide” each day’s character and give our little ones clues to find the character at night before bedtime.

 After they find the character, we read from the book to hear about Jesus’ birth through that character’s eyes.
 In this way, we were slowly building the nativity each day, leading up to Christmas Day when Jesus is born.

 We found this to be a simple yet fun way to reiterate the Christmas story and to build the anticipation of Jesus’ arrival on Earth.

-We love the Berenstain Bears.
-Their books are classic and timeless, each teaching positive lessons or stories.
 In this book, the bears learn about the Christmas story, as Papa Bear reads to the cubs from the Bible.
 Our kids love this one—we’ve read it over and over!